 Grieb & Benzinger unveil a new collection of watches under the name ‘Shades of Grey’.
 We assure you that the collection has nothing to do with E.L.
 James’s successful trilogy; however, they have a secretive fascination in common.
 The new watches by Grieb & Benzinger set in 18-palladium-white gold have a story of their own.
 They are the result of wishes from the brand’s customers located around the world.
 The collection consists of four exquisite models:

 The Grey Polaris has been created for a technology-obsessed architect from Asia.
 Made in white gold, inclusive of the 43mm case and buckle, the watch flaunts grey-colored visible movement components.
-The base dial has been guilloche and semi-skeletonized by hand, and is coated with black rhodium, while the applied skeletonized dial has been coated with a lighter-colored rhodium, which changes among various shades of grey depending upon the light.
+The base dial has been guilloche and semi-skeletonized by hand and is coated with black rhodium.
+In contrast, the applied skeletonized dial has been coated with lighter-colored rhodium, which changes among various shades of grey depending upon the light.
 What completes the watch is the grey alligator-skin strap.

 The Grey Tulip has been made at the request of an Eastern European client who was inspired by the brand’s very own Black Tulip timepiece.
-What he wished for was a not too flashy version, which he could adorn all the time, and that is how the Grey Tulip came to be.
-Covered in 18-palladium white gold 43mm case and buckle, and displaying a complicated movement, this watch too has a grey alligator strap.
+He wished for a not too flashy version, which he could adorn all the time, and that is how the Grey Tulip came to be.
+Covered in an 18-palladium white gold 43mm case and buckle and displaying a complicated movement, this watch too has a grey alligator strap.

-Fulfilling the dreams of a client in the Middle East, two varied versions of the Grey Tulip have been conjured.
-One, the Grey Tulip Imperial and the other, the Grey Tulip Diamond.
-Though the make and style confirms to the above-mentioned model, these watches differ only in terms of the diamonds they have been encrusted with.
-The first showcase finest princess-cut diamonds set on the bezel, while the second flaunts high-grade brilliant-cut diamonds set on the bezel as well as the lugs, featuring 77 diamonds.
+Fulfilling a client’s dreams in the Middle East, two varied versions of the Grey Tulip have been conjured.
+One, the Grey Tulip Imperial, and the other, the Grey Tulip Diamond.
+Though the make and style confirm the above-mentioned model, these watches differ only in terms of the diamonds they have been encrusted with.
+The first showcases the finest princess-cut diamonds set on the bezel, while the second flaunts high-grade brilliant-cut diamonds set on the bezel as well as the lugs featuring 77 diamonds.

 Grieb & Benzinger also has to its credit the world’s heaviest platinum watches.
 Read more.